ghiscoding/aurelia-slickgrid/README.md

 - Some features of SlickGrid itself which are working out of the gate
   - Sort/Multi-Sort (client/server side)
   - Header Row with Filters (currently support `Input` and `Select` dropdown, multi-select is planned)
-  - Inline Editors (a few defaults were added, and you can easily create custom ones too)
+  - Inline Editors (number, float, text, longText, date picker, ... you can also create your own custom ones)
-  - Formatters (this as well includes some defaults and they are customizable)
+  - Formatters to display something different in UI.
+For example, a boolean flag can be shown as a Font-Awesome checkmark icon
+  - Filters & Compound Filters (input text, single & multi select, slider, auto-complete, & even custom filter)
   - Optimized DataView which brings a lot of functionalities (sort, grouping, and more)
     - even server side data is saved back into a SlickGrid DataView to use these functionalities (e.g grouping)
+  - Grouping & Aggregators
+  - Grouping by Column Dragging
+  - Row Detail View
-  - All the [SlickGrid Events](https://github.com/6pac/SlickGrid/wiki/Grid-Events) are supported, see the [Wiki](https://github.com/ghiscoding/aurelia-slickgrid/wiki/Grid-&-DataView-Events)
+  - Expose all the [SlickGrid Events](https://github.com/6pac/SlickGrid/wiki/Grid-Events) are supported, see the [Wiki](https://github.com/ghiscoding/aurelia-slickgrid/wiki/Grid-&-DataView-Events)
   - Pinned (aka frozen) Columns/Rows, see the [Wiki](https://github.com/ghiscoding/aurelia-slickgrid/wiki/Pinned-(aka-Frozen)-Columns-Rows)

-### License
+## License
 [MIT License](LICENSE)

 ## Contributions/Comments